What is Art History?

 History of Art and Architecture at Trinity

 Trinity boasts a wide range of expertise in art and architecture from the medieval to contemporary periods.
-Direct experience of objects, artworks, and buildings is fundamental to the discipline and Dublin’s impressive collections of paintings and sculpture, together with its rich architectural heritage provide an ideal basis for study.
-The proximity of the University to the city’s many museums and galleries renders site visits a central and distinctive feature of the undergraduate programme, and particular emphasis is placed on student engagement with the national collections.
+Direct experience of objects, artworks, and buildings is fundamental to the discipline and Dublin’s impressive collections of paintings and sculpture, together with its rich architectural heritage provides an ideal basis for study.
+The proximity of Trinity to the city’s many museums and galleries renders site visits a central and distinctive feature of the undergraduate programme, and particular emphasis is placed on student engagement with the national collections.
 The Douglas Hyde Gallery, one of Ireland’s leading contemporary art galleries, is situated at Trinity.
 The Trinity campus is famous for having some of Ireland’s most outstanding buildings, from the eighteenth century up to the present.
-The University also has a major collection of manuscripts, paintings and sculpture, and a student committee assists the curator in managing this collection.
+The university also has a major collection of manuscripts, paintings and sculpture, and a student committee assists the curator in managing this collection.

 The pathways available are Single Honours, Major with Minor and Joint Honours.
-There may also be an opportunity to take this subject up as a New Minor Subject from second year, click here for further information.
+There may also be an opportunity to take this subject up as a New Minor Subject from second year, you can learn more at: www.tcd.ie/courses/undergraduate/your-trinity-pathways

 Graduate skills and career opportunities

 In recent years graduates have been employed as lecturers, curators, editors, and writers in universities, galleries, museums, publishing houses and art salesrooms in Ireland and abroad.
 These include the Victoria and Albert Museum, the Dulwich Picture Gallery, the Universities of Princeton, Oxford, Cambridge, and Saint Andrews, the National Gallery of Ireland, the Irish Museum of Modern Art, the Irish Architectural Archive, and University College Dublin.
-Graduates have also worked in a broad range of administrative, commercial, and media-based employment and have commented on the usefulness of visual literacy in marketing, public relations, and journalism.
+Graduates have also worked in a broad range of administrative, commercial, and media-based employment and have commented on the usefulness of visual literacy in the field of marketing public relations, and journalism.

 Your degree and what you’ll study